Kevin Xiaoguo Zhu

 Technology and Innovation Strategy (MBA, EMBA)

-Zhu’s research focuses on innovation diffusion in global environments, economic impacts of information technology on firms and industries, information technology in health care, software, real options, and technology-enabled innovations.
+Kevin’s research focuses on innovation diffusion in global environments, economic impacts of information technology on firms and industries, financial technology, big data, software competition, technology-enabled innovations and integration of online and offline channels.

-His research has been published in the top academic journals such as Management Science, Information Systems Research, and MIS Quarterly.
-He serves on National Science Foundation (NSF) research proposal review panels and holds editorial positions at the top academic journals.
-In his career, he has been invited to give research seminars by more than 30 top universities.
+His research has been published in the top academic journals such as Management Science, Information Systems Research, MIS Quarterly, and Marketing Science.
+He has held editorial positions at the top academic journals and co-chaired major conferences.
+He has been invited to give research seminars by more than 50 top universities around the world.
 He also received several best paper awards in the field.
-Zhu was awarded the prestigious CAREER Award by the NSF for his research on digital transformation of enterprises.
-He also received a similar award from the NSF of China in 2008.
+He was awarded the prestigious CAREER Award by the US National Science Foundation for his research on digital transformation of enterprises.
+His work has been cited 7300 times by other scholars (Google Scholar).

-Prior to that, he was the recipient of an MBA Teaching Award at the University of California and the Academic Achievement Award at Stanford University.
-Zhu received his Ph.D. from Stanford University.
+He was the recipient of an MBA Teaching Award at the University of California and the Academic Achievement Award at Stanford University.
+He received his Ph.D. from Stanford University.

 Major Research Publications